 Booting in Rescue Mode

-Log in to the OVH US Manager and select the server in question under "Dedicated servers" on the left-hand sidebar.
+Log in to the OVHcloud Manager and select the server in question under "Dedicated servers" on the left-hand sidebar.
 On the "Server status" page, click Modify next to "Boot".
 From the pop-up menu, select the Boot in rescue mode option and then select rescue64-pro from the "Rescue available" drop-down menu.

 After changing the boot setting, click the Actions button in the top-right corner and select Restart.
 The server is now in Rescue Mode.